vuejs/docs/src/guide/components/slots.md

 The props passed to the slot by the child are available as the value of the corresponding `v-slot` directive, which can be accessed by expressions inside the slot.

 You can think of a scoped slot as a function being passed into the child component.
-The child component then calls it and passing props as arguments:
+The child component then calls it, passing props as arguments:

 ```js
 MyComponent({